 Homilist: Yes, and at each new day we need to thank him for the greatest gift of all.

 Obviously this homily is not a script to be memorized by the children.
-It will not do the homilist any good to memorize it either, because as soon as your listeners are going to take off on a tangent.
+It will not do the homilist any good to memorize it either, because at some point our listeners are going to take off on a tangent.
 This advice from our Lord apples:

 “Now when they bring you to the synagogues and magistrates and authorities, do not worry about how or what you should answer, or what you should say.
 For the Holy Spirit will teach you in that very hour what you ought to say.”
 (Luke 12:11-12)

 What is desired is a dialogue with the children.
 They are a fearsome force to face, but with patience, listening carefully what the children may be saying, and waiting on the Holy Spirit, some good may emerge.
 We need to have courage and place ourselves fully in the hands of the Lord.